tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 than the maximum defined in the protocol MUST NOT exceed protocol-defined limits.
 For TLS 1.3 and earlier, this limit is 2^14 octets.

-The size limit expressed in the `record_size_limit` doesn't account for expansion due to compression or record protection.
+The size limit expressed in the `record_size_limit` extension doesn't account for expansion due to compression or record protection.
 It is expected that a constrained device will disable compression and know - and account for - the maximum expansion possible due to record protection based on the cipher suites it offers or selects.
 Note that up to 256 octets of padding and padding length